kyleaedwards/teensy-audio-project/README.md

 # Teensy Audio Project (Name TBD)

-This project is a momentary glitch machine, consisting of four triggerable momentary granular delay effects, random additional effects, and a wavetable LFO modulation source.
+This project is a momentary glitch machine, consisting of four triggerable granular delay effects, each with the random possibility of triggering auxilliary effects, and a wavetable LFO modulation source.

 ## Event Triggers